 Enhancing education by integrating philosophies, practices and technologies that advance teaching and learning in diverse instructional settings.

-The master’s degree in instructional technology is aimed at those interested in the systematic planning and use of technology, particularly in school settings.
-We also offer a certificate program designed to help teachers and other school professionals learn how to integrate instructional technologies into effective teaching and learning.
+The master’s degree in instructional technology is a 30-credit program aimed at those interested in the systematic planning and use of technology, particularly in school settings.

-Our doctoral programs focus on best practices in teaching and learning, including the design, development and integration of instructional technologies.
+Our doctoral program focuses on best practices in teaching and learning, including the design, development and integration of instructional technologies.
 The program uses a scientist-practitioner model that unites research with application.

 Students concentrate in teaching, learning and instructional technology in school-based and non-formal and online learning environments.